escabe/org.escabe.lidl/README.md

 #### Modes
 The X-Mas Lights support 3 modes: `white`, `color` and `effect`.
 You can switch between these modes in the App.
-You will mainly use this to switch back to white mode.
+You will mainly use this to switch back to `white` mode though:

 * The best way to switch to `color` mode is to simply select a color which then automatically switches to `color` mode.
 * Manually selecting `color` mode may not switch back to last selected color.